auth0/docs/articles/connections/social/shopify.md

 ![](/media/articles/connections/social/shopify/shopify-devportal-9.png)

 ::: panel-info Shopify Multipass
-You may use Shopify's [Multipass](https://help.shopify.com/api/reference/multipass) feature to automatically authenticate users who have already been verified by Auth0 on Shopify.
+You can use Shopify's [Multipass](https://help.shopify.com/api/reference/multipass) feature to automatically authenticate users who have already been verified by Auth0 on Shopify.
 :::